 I’ve been going to Scotland for as long as I can remember.
 I always want to be there more, but just over the border isn’t enough – it needs to be the Highlands (one of several requirements) which unfortunately means a good chunk of a day travelling.

-Some of my best memories are from when I was small and we stayed in a caravan overlooking the Eyemouth beach.
+Some of my first best memories are from when I was small and we stayed in a caravan overlooking the Eyemouth beach.
 I need to acquire and electronify these pictures.
-The gulls keep calling me back.
+The gulls kept calling me back.
 I once had a trip on the inshore lifeboat.
 Trixie has been a couple of times and also quite enjoyed herself at Coldingham .

 Trixie’s cousin Misty lives above Gare Loch.
 They met nose to nose and were both very well-behaved.

 We had a short weekend to fit round a good weather window (2017) exploring the hammerhead peninsula and other parts of Wigtownshire.
 Our first stop was Monreith .
 At Killantringan we did some scrambling .
 Trixie enjoyed walking round the Mull of Galloway .